ambiot/documents/docs/source/ambd_arduino/bw16/peripherals_and_examples/index.rst

 .. tip::

-   Welcome to share your examples under the **User Contribution Examples** section if you have completed a project using the Ameba boards :)
+   Welcome to share your examples under the **Community Examples** section if you have completed a project using the Ameba boards :)